-37. Wage Guarantee Fund Account
+40. Wage Guarantee Fund Account

-(1) The Workfare Programme Fund set up under section 71 shall hold an account to be known as the Wage Guarantee Fund Account.

-- (2) The purpose of the Wage Guarantee Fund Account shall be to pay, - - (a) remuneration due to a worker up to an amount of 50,000 rupees; and - (b) any amount due as may be prescribed in relation to the Portable Retirement Gratuity Fund, where contributions have not been made where an enterprise in which the worker is employed is considered to be insolvent by the Supreme Court.
+- (1) The Workfare Programme Fund shall hold an account to be known as the Wage Guarantee Fund Account. - (2) The purpose of the Wage Guarantee Fund Account shall be to pay - (a) remuneration due to a worker up to an amount of 50,000 rupees; and - (b) any amount due as may be prescribed in relation to the Portable Retirement Gratuity Fund where contributions have not been made, where an enterprise in which the worker is employed is considered to be insolvent by the Supreme Court.